 All Varsity and JV athletes are required to abide by the High School Academic, Behavior and Attendance requirements of the Extracurricular Eligibility Guidelines.
-These requirements can be found in the District Code of Conduct, High School Handbook, Athletic Handbook, and on District web-sites.
 All Modified athletes are required to abide by the Middle School guidelines.
 Athletes who are unable to maintain good academic standing, attendance and/or conduct themselves in an inappropriate manner may face suspension or dismissal from the team.
 Students must participate in and maintain a passing Physical Education grade.